 WOTR co-founder Crispino Lobo Speaking on Climate Change Impact on Indian Agriculture

-Crispino Lobo speaking at the ‘New Ideas in Development Cooperation event,’ organised by German Corporation for International Cooperation, GIZ.
-He speaks on the impact of climate change in agriculture in India, increasingly erratic rainfall and what can be the solutions.
+Crispino Lobo speaking at the ‘New Ideas in Development Cooperation event,’ organised by German Agency for International Cooperation (GIZ).
+He speaks on the impact of climate change on agriculture in India, increasing extreme weather events and proposed adaptation methodologies.